xxl4/easy-admin/README.md

 [![License](https://img.shields.io/github/license/nicelizhi/easy-admin
 )](https://github.com/nicelizhi/easy-admin)

+## About Easy-Admin

+Easyadmin is a Quick, beautiful and modern admin gererator for Go VUE application.

 >> The front-end and back-end separation authority management system based on Gin + Vue  is extremely simple to initialize the system.
 You only need to modify the database connection in the configuration file.
 The system supports multi-instruction operations.
 Migration instructions can make it easier to initialize database information.
 Service instructions It's easy to start the api service.